 Similarly, you can use an app on your phone to control music playback, much like your own personal Spotify.
 A NAS drive will use much less power than a regular PC, too.
 For ease of setup and ease of use, a dedicated NAS drive is hard to beat.

 One of the first decisions to make is capacity.
 Try to work out how much storage you need right now, and what you'll require five years from now.
 Many NAS drives come with no disks at all - these are known as diskless or bare drives.

 The advantage is that you can choose the drives you want and easily upgrade them later on.

-You can now get disks up to 12TB is size, and you can expect to pay around £25-30 per GB for a drive specifically for NAS use.
+You can now get disks up to 12TB in size, and you can expect to pay around £300 for one.
+A 4TB drive specifically for NAS use will set you back about £100.
 NAS drives usually cost slightly more than normal PC hard drives, but it's worth spending the extra because they're designed to run constantly and tend to have a better warranty.